donut-party/hooked/README.md

 (hooked/call ::my-hook-name {:x :y})
 ```

-Call takes the hook name and the argument to send to the hook function.
+Call takes the hook name and the argument to send to the handler.
 If the
 hook hasn't been defined with `defhook`, then it will throw.
 If the hook is
-defined but the hook function hasn't been set with `set-hook-fn!`, then nothing
+defined but the handler hasn't been set with `register-handler`, then nothing
 happens.

 ## Why?